mrparkersson/my-portfolio/README.md

 Project Name

+# Portfolio Mobile Version

-Portfolio - Skeleton "Work" and "About" Section
+- designing the "Work" and "About" Section

 # Name - Amo Prince Parker